 But if you have single-material options—like all-wool sustainable slippers from Baabuk or Nootkas—you can possibly make this work.

 Some shoes may be mostly single material but may have a rubber or leather sole.
-While both are natural and biodegradable, it won’t break down quickly enough in a home composter, so in this case, remove the outsole with a pair of pliars.
+While both are natural and biodegradable, it won’t break down quickly enough in a home composter, so in this case, remove the outsole with a pair of pliers.

 Check with the manufacturer.
 AURA QUE, for example, says their felted wool slippers can be composted once you remove the thread.